mrCamelCode/orion/README.md

 ```

 The token is _very_ important.
 It's used to represent the client and should be considered a secret.
 Do not log the token.
 Do not make the token known to other clients.
 The token is cryptographically secure and can be considered your client's authentication with the server since Orion does not support identity management nor user accounts.

+> If you observe the logs of an Orion server, you'll see Orion logging client IDs.
+You may be tempted to assume these are the tokens for those clients. **Orion never logs a client's token**.
+Orion has many cases of internally-assigned IDs that are not sensitive like a client's token.
+It frequently logs these IDs in messages to help you track traffic through the server.

 For most requests, the client must send this token to the server in the body, so you should tuck it away in memory.
 One of the few exceptions is the `GET` request for lobby querying, which can be performed by any client at any time.